Why Use Models in System and Product Design?

 “When can you get us some screens?”

-It’s unintuitive, but relying on detailed screen designs—even “rough” wireframes—too early in the product definition process actually slows things down.
+It’s unintuitive, but relying on detailed screen designs—even rough wireframes—too early in the product definition process actually slows things down.
 After every product review Design fixes mistakes, adds new requirements, creates, updates, and discards dozens of ever-more complicated screens and functional flows in an attempt to get things “right”.
 This takes increasing amounts of time—with or without the help of AI.
 [2]

-Models are better, cheaper, and faster
+Models are better, cheaper, and faster than screens

 A model can present a top-down view of a single feature, an entire product, or, most powerfully, a complete system.
 A model can show connections, relationships and product architectures that would be impossible to show or describe in a set of screens or flows.

 A model has no set resolution or level of detail.
 A model gains more detail each time it is updated after a product decision.
-A model will soon have sufficient detail about things like the overall product architecture and fundamental features (e.g. account creation flows) to allow Development to begin foundational work long before the delivery of screens.
+A model will soon have sufficient detail about things like the overall product architecture and fundamental features (e.g. an account creation flow) to allow Development to begin foundational work long before the delivery of screens.
 In fact, a model can eventually have sufficient detail to pre-define every element on every screen.

 What’s the difference between a product model and a system model?

 It’s mostly about scope and purpose.
-A product model, for the most part, places multiple features of a single product (see the Amazon Kindle eReader OOBE use case) into a context which helps the product team make increasingly detailed decisions.
+A product model, for the most part, places multiple features of a single product (see the Amazon Kindle eReader OOBE▸ use case) into a context which helps the product team make increasingly detailed decisions.

 Long-term product vision?
 Short-term scope reduction?
 A system model can help with both.